itoshkov/itoshkov.github.io/git-tutorial.md

 Good!
 Now we can go back to `c5` when we need to.

-Like when we needed to fix the fix.
+Like when we needed to properly fix the broken fix from before.
 Let's assume we added one more commit to `c4`, we then went back to `c5` and implemented the new fix on top of it.
 The picture now will look like this:

 ```
 c0 -- c1 -- c2 -- c3 -- c4 -- c6